welldigital/jobs/senior-web-engineer.md

 **Do you want to work on stuff that matters?**

-Well Pharmacy is the the UK’s largest independent pharmacy with over 760 stores across the UK.
+[Well Pharmacy](https://www.well.co.uk) is the the UK’s largest independent pharmacy with over 760 stores across the UK.
 Our mission as a company is to build the best prescription experience in the UK.

-Well Digital is a startup team creating new world-class digital products and services.
+[Well Digital](https://blog.well.co.uk/well-digital/) is a startup team creating new world-class digital products and services.
 We have a big ambition: to bring pharmacy into the digital age.

-Since we started Well Digital just over a year ago, we’ve launched the UK’s first Viagra subscription service and built a new digital prescription delivery service.
+Since we started Well Digital [just over a year ago](https://blog.well.co.uk/one-year-of-well-digital-1411482bda85/), we’ve launched the UK’s first Viagra subscription service and built a new [digital NHS prescription delivery service](https://blog.well.co.uk/were-building-a-better-pharmacy-50bc2e04cd97/).

 Our customers already love our products: metrics are strong, and most of our initial growth has been through word of mouth.